Clemson-Software-Engineering/Recipe-Builder/README.md

 # Recipe-Builder
-A product that takes user submissions of recipes they created or found online and tells them the item availability and price in their nearest Walmart store.
+Recipe-Builder is a product that takes user submissions of recipes they created or found online and tells them the item availability and price in their nearest Walmart store.

+## Introduction

+## Installation

+## Project Status

+## Help/Contact Us